dmlond/arangs2015/docs/2015-05-11/local_install/Worksheet.md

 We are going to try to run [pipeline.sh](https://github.com/dmlond/arangs2015/blob/master/bin/pipeline.sh).
 Have a look at the script.

-- How many values does the `$FASTQ`S variable hold?
+- How many values does the `$FASTQS` variable hold?
 - How many values will the `$SAIS` variable hold when running the script?
 Why?
 - How many times will the `$SAM` variable be assigned a value?
 Is it the same value?
 Why?
 - What's the function of the if/else statements, why would they be there?